College for Creative Studies

-College for Creative Studies (CCS) is a private art school in Detroit, Michigan.
+The College for Creative Studies (CCS) is a private art school in Detroit, Michigan.
 It enrolls more than 1,400 students and focuses on arts education.
 The college is also active in offering art education to children through its Community Arts Partnerships program and its Henry Ford Academy: School for Creative Studies.

 Academics

 The college is authorized by the Michigan Education Department to grant bachelor's and master's degrees, and by the National Association of Schools of Art and Design and the Higher Learning Commission.

 The college offers Bachelor of Fine Arts degrees in 13 majors and the Master of Fine Arts (MFA) degree.